 Education Savings Grants

 Education Savings Grants are state-funded grants deposited into special savings accounts from which parents can withdraw funds for certain educational expenses.
 It works similar to flexible spending plans that are available for health and child care expenses.
 Qualifying expenses can include private school tuition, private tutoring, private online courses, textbooks and college savings plans.
-In Arizona, currently the only state to enact this type of program, parents must agree not to enroll their child in a publics chool of any kind as a condition of receiving the grant.
+In Arizona, one of two states with this type of program, parents must agree not to enroll their child in a public school of any kind as a condition of receiving the grant.
 Unused funds may be carried over each year allowing parents to save for future educational costs including certain college expenses (although grants are only issued through a student's high school graduation).